 He was promoted commander of the Albany 10 on 18 February 1762, joining Commodore James Young’s squadron off the Seine that summer.
-On 13 July he led an unsuccessful boat attack on a flotilla of landing barges near Caen in the River Orne which failure resulted in his court-martial on 5 August aboard the Neptune 90 under the presidency of Vice-Admiral Francis Holbourne.
+On 13 July he led an unsuccessful boat attack on a flotilla of landing barges near Caen in the River Orne, which failure resulted in his court-martial on 5 August aboard the Neptune 90 at Portsmouth under the presidency of Vice-Admiral Francis Holbourne.
 He was handed a verdict of being guilty of conduct not becoming an officer, resulting in his dismissal from his ship.

 In the spring of 1783 Symonds commissioned the new Diadem 64 as a guardship at Plymouth, paying her off in March 1786.
 He then retired with his family to St. Edmund’s Hill, the residence near Bury St. Edmunds in Suffolk of his brother.
 He died there on 25 May 1792 and was buried in Packenham Church, Suffolk.